• Skip to primary navigation

 Back in college, my friends and I loved visiting this lively hibachi spot in San Francisco’s Chinatown.
 It was always bustling with hungry guests, laughter, and the showstopping skills of the hibachi chefs.
 But what really stole my heart was their incredible fried rice—packed with fresh veggies, rich aromatics, and tender chicken.
 Whenever I crave that flavor, I turn to this recipe, reminded of the joyful times shared around the hibachi table.

-Whether you’re seeking a comforting weeknight dinner, a cozy late-night snack, or a speedy lunch that tastes fantastic, this dish never lets you down.
-The magic begins when minced onion, fresh grated ginger, and garlic hit a hot pan.
+Whether you’re seeking a comforting weeknight dinner, a cozy late-night snack, or a speedy lunch that tastes fantastic, this dish never lets me down.
+For me, the magic begins when minced onion, fresh grated ginger, and garlic hit a hot pan.
 They create an irresistible aroma that instantly fills your kitchen with welcoming scents.

 What makes this dish truly special are the perfectly light and fluffy scrambled eggs.
 They add just the right creamy touch to balance the tender, seasoned rice.
 Each grain stays moist without turning mushy, giving you that authentic hibachi restaurant experience right in your own home.